 Caffeine intake has been associated with decreased PD risk, particularly in men.
-However, it is premature to recommend increasing caffeine consumption to prevent PD, particularly in women taking oestrogen as an increased risk of Parkinson’s has been observed in post-menopausal estrogen users with a high caffeine intake.
+However, it is premature to recommend increasing caffeine consumption to prevent PD, particularly in women taking oestrogen as an increased risk of Parkinson’s has been observed in post-menopausal oestrogen users with a high caffeine intake.

 Special diets for Parkinson’s

 Certain foods, vitamins or special diets are sometimes recommended as being beneficial if you have Parkinson's.
-You should always discuss any special food or diet with your doctor as there is generally no scientific evidence to support these.
+You should always discuss any special food or diet with your doctor or dietitian as there is generally no scientific evidence to support these.

 Broad beans (fava beans) are reputed to help Parkinson's symptoms as they contain levodopa but unfortunately this is in such small and variable amounts that they cannot be effective.
 The quantity that would necessary in order to obtain an effective amount of levodopa would probably cause illness or other side effects.

 You should always discuss with your doctor, or Parkinson’s nurse if you have one, when to take your medications.
 Most medications can be taken at any time and do not need to be specially timed in relation to meals.
 You may find sipping a drink makes it easier to swallow your tablets but avoid milk, a protein, when taking levodopa.